aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Note that the plugin supports the ``ImageJ`` recorder to allow running within an ``ImageJ`` macro.

-.. index:: trace length analysis
+.. index:: !
+Trace Length Analysis

 Trace Length Analysis
 ---------------------